What is Clinical Data Management (CDM)?

 Drexel University’s nationally ranked College of Medicine offers two fully online programs in clinical research management.

 Clinical Research Certificate: The 15-credit clinical research certificate program is designed for a wide range of professionals to earn clinical research credentials to move into a new career.
-This program can be completed in one to two years and students can choose to apply these credits towards the master’s of science in clinical research organization & management.
+This program can be completed in one to two years, and students can choose to apply these credits towards the master’s of science in clinical research organization & management.
+Applicants must already have a bachelor’s degree.

 Master’s of Science in Clinical Research Organization & Management: The 36-credit graduate-level program is ideal for experienced research professionals wanting credentials and clinical management skills.
 The curriculum is customized for each student to meet specific career goals and courses are taught by industry experts.
 This program can be completed in two to three years and lead to a career in clinical data management.